-In the tomb of Nefertari (wife of Ramsess II) the goddess welcomes the queen into the afterlife saying “(I am) Serqet, mistress of heaven and lady of all the gods.
+In the tomb of Nefertari (above), the site o0f Rameses II, the goddess welcomes the queen into the afterlife saying “(I am) Serqet, mistress of heaven and lady of all the gods.
 I have come before you, the King’s Great Wife, Mistress of the Two Lands, Lady of Upper and Lower Egypt, Nefertari, Beloved of Mut, Justified Before Osiris Who Resides in Abydos, and I have accorded you a place in the sacred land, so that you may appear gloriously in heaven like Ra.”

 She was given the epithet, “Lady of the Beautiful Tent” and “Mistress of the Beautiful House”, (referring to the embalmer’s tent).
 She also protected Qebehsenuef (one of the four sons of Horus) who guarded the intestines of the deceased.